 Make sure you let us know when you’ve done any of the workouts below by sharing videos and photos using #LancsGames20 to be in with a chance prize to win some Amazon vouchers and other prizes!

 The Billy Project – Resource Area (Sign up by clicking the link and using the password- Active Lancashire)

 The Billy Project & Billy Project Juniors is a gym based project aiming to help vulnerable women & 11-18 year old’s in the community to exercise, build confidence and offer emotional support.
 Our aim is to increase confidence, emotionally support young girls, build friendships and improve body image.
 Sign up for daily workouts, fun quizzes and emotional support.

 Shaun Gash- Home Workouts

 Based in Lancaster Shaun Gash is a paraplegic athlete who has created some fantastic home workouts for the Spar Lancashire School Games.
 These workouts are for all.
 Workout 1 Workout 2

 Brian Rose – Boxing Workouts

-Former British Champion and World Title Challenger Brian Rose has created some videos for you to do at home.
+Former British Champion and World Title Challenger Brian Rose has created some workout videos for you to do at home.
 Give them a watch and learn some new skills.
-Please send in videos and photos of you doing this Workout to be entered into a prize draw to win some Bravose Gloves and pads.
-(Deadline for Entries 15th May 2020).
+Share your videos and photos with us on Social Media using the #LancsGames20.

 Stay at Home Heroes Challenge